OneIdentity/TechnicalEnablement/README.md

 The repository has been created and updated with resources regarding the Identity Manager - Angular Web Development video series.

 ## This Repository
-This repository contains helpful files regarding to content deployed by One Identity - Technical Enablemnt.
+This repository contains helpful files regarding to content deployed by One Identity - Technical Enablement.
 In detail this affects
 - Code snippets, text based resources regarding to videos hosted on Youtube -- .\video.src